RIAS-KammerchorBerliner MotettenchorRIAS-Sinfonie-Orchester BerlinConductor: Ferenc FricsayHistorical recording: Deutsche Grammophon 1955

-Papageno is the first to enter Sarastro’s palace; he finds Pamina, and together they go in search of Tamino, who has been guided to the palace by the three Boys.
-Tamino is willing to undergo ordeals in order to be admitted to the Temple and to win Pamina.
+In Sarastro’s palace, Pamina is being importuned by the Moor Monostatos, captain of the guard.
+Papageno is the first to enter the palace; he finds Pamina, and together they go in search of Tamino, who has been guided to the palace by the three Boys.
+Discovering that Sarastro, far from being a wicked magician, is the high priest in the Temple of Wisdom, Tamino is willing to undergo ordeals in order to be admitted to the Temple and to win Pamina.
 He plays on his flute, in the hope that Papageno will reply, but only wild animals come.

 Together, Tamino and Pamina undergo the final ordeals of fire and water.

 Although Papageno has no taste for ordeals, in the end he is granted his Papagena.

 The Queen’s attempts to take vengeance on Sarastro through Monostatos (to whom she has promised her daughter as a reward) are in vain.
 Sarastro receives Tamino and Pamina, now united, into the circle of initiates.
 The sun’s rays drive away the night.